mongodb-university/realm-template-apps/flutter/README.md

 A todo list application built with the [Realm Flutter SDK](https://www.mongodb.com/docs/realm/sdk/flutter/).

-This example only supports Flutter for Android, iOS, Windows and MacOS.
+**⚠️ IMPORTANT:** This example only supports Flutter for iOS.
 It **does not** support Flutter for Web or Linux.
+Due to a minor issue that should be resolved soon, it also does not support Android, Windows and MacOS.

 ## Getting Started